JackSzwergold/Writing/memories/Winning an Atari Centipede Contest at Macy’s.md

 After a minute or so the game was loaded and I started to play it.

 My dad came into my room to watch me play the game.
 “Oh, it looks good!” he said in that way parents who care—but don’t care—do.
+But I appreciated the feigned enthusiasm none-the-less.

 “Yeah,” I said as I stared at the screen and played the game.